pingcap/docs/v3.0/tidb-in-kubernetes/deploy/prerequisites.md

 The above command outputs the decimal value corresponding to the CPU serial number, and the output result is more intuitive.

 If all interrupts of a multi-queue network card are assigned to different CPUs, the SMP IRQ Affinity is correctly configured on the machine.
-If all interrupts are sent to the same CPU, make adjustment according to the following two methods:
+If all interrupts are sent to the same CPU, make adjustment according to the following two methods.
+These methods are for the scenario of multi-queue network card and multiple cores.

 + Method 1: Enable the [irqbalance](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-tool_reference-irqbalance) service.
 Use the following command to enable the service on CentOS 7: